run-llama/LlamaIndexTS/packages/create-llama/README.md

 ## Get Started

-You can run `create-llama` in interactive or non-interatactive mode.
+You can run `create-llama` in interactive or non-interactive mode.

 ### Interactive